dallasmclaughlin/d2rpickit/README.md

 ## Acknowledgments
 Based on NIP format standards from the [Blizzhackers Pickit Guide](https://github.com/blizzhackers/pickits/blob/master/NipGuide.md)

-This directory originated from the core pickit files downloaded from (https://github.com/hectorgimenez/koolo)
+This respository is a modified version of the core pickit files available in [Koolo](https://github.com/hectorgimenez/koolo)